bixiphel/temporalFilter/README.md

 # Running the Program
 ## Compile
-- Run the make file to compile all files:
+- Run the make file to compile all files.
+The resulting executable is `stfilter`
 ```
 make
 ```